Rudbeckia 'Goldsturm' Description

 Black eyed susans are extremely drought tolerant & long blooming, thus making them superb companions to fragrant coneflowers, long-blooming KnockOut roses, & drought-proof sedums!

 Once established, they welcome the summer heat with grace, looking perky at 24 inches tall.
-One of the most popular perennials for the perennial garden, rudbeckia is a perennial garden classic that pairs well in garden plans and designs with ornamental grasses, perovskia (Russian sage) and other late flowering summer perennials.
+One of the most popular perennials for the perennial garden, rudbeckia is a perennial garden classic that pairs well with ornamental grasses, perovskia (Russian sage) and other late flowering summer perennials.